 What Is a Split Loan and How It Works

-A split loan lets you fix a portion of your mortgage at a set interest rate for a specific term.
-The other portion remains variable, so its rate can move up or down with the market.
+A split loan lets you fix a portion of your mortgage at a set interest rate for a specific term (the “safety net”), while the other portion remains variable (the “flexibility engine”).
 You repay both parts separately, but they combine to form your total loan balance.
-Lenders usually let you choose the split ratio, commonly between 50/50 or 70/30.
+At Hunter Galloway, we see most lenders allow you to choose your own ratio—whether that’s 50/50, 60/40, or a more aggressive custom split.

 Benefits of Splitting Your Loan